material-motion/material-motion/specifications/motion_family/timeline_tween.md

 For example, if TimelineTweenPerformer receives the following TimelineTween:

+    Tween(onTimeline: timeline,
-    TimelineTween(property: "opacity",
+          property: "opacity",
           from: 0,
           to: 1)

 And the direction is "forward", then this performer should emit the following plan: